Tommy-Y-Lu/DATA1002-2025/README.md

 - Python exercises (solutions NOT provided)
 - Datasets used for demonstrations

+New material will be posted after Monday week.

 *NB: Week 5 not included; Week 9 merged with Week 10.
-No week 11 as Python test.*